nekrasov-d/cordic-based-math/README.md

       mistakes embedding our IP-cores.
 Here I focus on the second way, but try to make it so that the optimization for redundant checks would be easy keeping arithmetic atomized in clear expressions.
+   3. It seems pointless to make cordic steps amount N more than quadrant angle (angle_i input, AW parameter) bit width.
+Optimal solution is N = AW.
+   4. Fixed cordic coefficient K could be used if you need some gain/attenuation in your system that is relarively close to one, or attenuation that is not a power of two times less.
+In this case you may include this gain/attenuatuon into K value and not to waste area for another multiplier.
+It's a good idea to make option to make this coefficient dynamic, so that the gain is dynamially controlled, gain=K equals 0 dB gain.
+Typically, variable to variable multiplier costs more area than variable to constant, but an FPGA synthesizer may use DSP/multiplier block for variable to constant multiplication anyway.

 ### Rotation ###